saint-germain/prodimopy_test/docs/plot.rst

 Plotting routines for a single ProDiMo model
 ============================================

 Collections of plotting routines for ProDiMo model output.
-All the routines use matplotlib and the output produced is a pdf file.
+All the routines use matplotlib.
+Typically the output is a pdf file.

 Usage example
 -------------